SabineWren/ThemePark/README.md

 ## Theme Park
 A pre-alpha app for creating GUI themes and exporting them to a target platform.
-Currently supports Shoelace as the only platform target.
+Currently supports Shoelace as the only platform target, but may eventually work more broadly.

 ## Building
 The Shoelace package 'assets' directory contains Bootstrap icons, and requires a one-time copy to web root. i.e. create Web_Root/assets/icons.
 Tooling defined in package.json scripts.